unbtbl/SwiftBin/README.md

 ## Bring your own types!

-SwiftNIO is used on the Server, and who knows what's next!
 Types are serialized into a `BinaryWriter`.
 You can create your own BinaryWriter that sends the data over a socket, into SwiftNIO ByteBuffer or writes it to the FileSystem.

 ```swift
 var writer = BinaryWriter { data in